dkstarlife/NBT_Lib/README.md

 # NBT_Lib
 A simple C++ library for decoding and encoding binary Minecraft NBT data.
+The NBT(Named Binary Tag) format is used within the data files used in the game Minecraft, and are usually also compressed.
+For decompression/compression you can use a library such as zlib.

 Use of the library may require a fairly good understanding of modern C++ as well as knowledge about the NBT file structure.